nidhi-2619/nidhi-2619/README.md

+“Talk is cheap.
+Show me the code.” ― Linus Torvalds

 - 👋 Hi, I’m @nidhi-2619
 - 👀 Passionate in Coding ,Designing and Always up for Learning New things
 - 🌱 I’m currently learning Python,Web development,CPP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python Projects
 - 📫 How to reach me nidhinishad02@gmail.com

 <!---